ADVERTISEMENT

 The realm of physics offers a treasure trove of intriguing concepts, and IIT JEE magnetism stands out as a particularly captivating area.
 Magnetism, in all its complexity, plays a crucial role in numerous technological applications, from electric motors to medical imaging.
 Preparing for the IIT JEE requires a deep understanding of this area.

 The concept of magnetic fields is foundational in electromagnetism.
-How do we define a magnetic field, and what are its properties?
 The magnetic field is a vector field that describes the magnetic influence of electric currents and magnetized materials.
 This influence is measured by the force on moving charges.
+Magnetic field lines always form closed loops and indicate both magnitude and direction of this influence.

 Magnetic Field Due to a Straight Wire